rage/cyber-security-base-19/data/module-2/part-6/threat.md

-In the previous sections of the course we have shown how input checking is important and introduced some tools for Fuzzing the input.
+In the previous sections of the course we have shown how input checking is important and introduced some tools for fuzzing the input.
 As a reminder, dumb fuzzing was based mainly on random inputs on a black box and smart fuzzing relied on test harnesses on the target application.
 What happens inside an application when the input is given to it?
 If one follows the target